1990 FIFA World Cup qualification: AFC

+Final positions (final round)

 CAF

 Rwanda and Togo both withdrew.
 The remaining teams played playoff games on a home and away basis.
 The Winners advance to the group stage.
 Group stage, the 16 teams are divided into 4 groups of 4 teams.
 The winners advance to the final round.
 Final round, the 4 teams play playoff games on a home and away basis, the winners would qualify.